axonops/.github/profile/README.md

 ***

-*Apache, Apache Cassandra, Cassandra, Apache Spark, Spark, Apache TinkerPop, TinkerPop, Apache Kafka and Kafka are either registered trademarks or trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.*
+*AxonOps is a registered trademark of AxonOps Limited.
+Apache, Apache Cassandra, Cassandra, Apache Spark, Spark, Apache TinkerPop, TinkerPop, Apache Kafka and Kafka are either registered trademarks or trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.*